Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Negotiate with crime lord: New events have a chance of occuring every year for every planet that has negotiated with crime lord.
 The event will cause the following:
   ** 4% chance: Crime wave event
   ** 2% chance: End of crime lord deal and Criminal Underworld event.
 Criminal Underworld can stack with Crime Wave.
+ * Unholy Matrimony: New event at game start that will give a -20% purge speed penalty to players who play with Necrophage and Fanatical Purifier

 ### Boosts
  * Base Leader skill cap: 4 from 5